Androulla Kaminara

-Androulla Kaminara (born 29 April 1957) was a European civil servant from Cyprus who from September 2019 to April 2022 was serving as the Ambassador and Head of Delegation of the European Union to the Islamic Republic of Pakistan.
-As such, she was the first women ambassador of the European Union to Pakistan.
-Before her appointment in the European External Action Service, she joined the European Commission in 1991, where she has served in various Directorates General, including those dealing with technology, communications, development cooperation, international relations, and humanitarian aid.
+Androulla Kaminara (born 29 April 1957) is a former European civil servant who from September 2019 to May 2022 served as the Ambassador and Head of Delegation of the European Union to the Islamic Republic of Pakistan.
+As such, she was the first female ambassador of the European Union to Pakistan.
+Before her appointment to the European External Action Service, she joined the European Commission in 1991, where she has served in various Directorates General, including those dealing with technology, communications, development cooperation, international relations, and humanitarian aid.